 Nox - Nitrogen Oxides can be present in Hydrogen combustion and are a hot (sorry) topic in pollutant and emissions regulations worldwide, the combustion must be controlled to specific parameters around the flame shape, temperature and airflow.
 More so than with current gas boilers the combustion and maintenance will be crucial and it should be the case that all boiler owners are required to provide certification annually to show they have been checked by a registered professional.

 Hydrogen burns hotter and faster than Natural gas but as long as it is controlled and stable the majority of modern components should be compatible

 Hydrogen is more prone to leakage, it is much smaller and lighter so any weak points in the supply line are more at risk with Hydrogen or a mix of Hydrogen and Methane than with pure (ish) Methane as we have now.
 Any potential leak will go up quickly though as it is so light, unlike Propane for instance that will sink and cause a potentially dangerous trap in a basement or home the Hydrogen will try and find its way to orbit as soon as possible.
 If you're unlucky enough for it to be trapped at a high level inside the property it will be an explosive risk so as with Methane an odour will be added.
-It is likely that stricter tightness legislation will be required as a small leak for a Natural gas pipe could release a lot of Hydrogen in a short time before it is detected.
+It is likely that stricter tightness legislation will be required as a small leak in a Natural gas pipe could release a lot of Hydrogen in a short time before it is detected.

 Hydrogen does not react with the main components of a gas boiler, one thing worth talking about is that it does absorb into Aluminium under certain circumstances.
 With enough heat (over 100°c) and some pressure, Hydrogen is naturally drawn into the metal to form a Hydride.
 I don't think it is likely that this process could occur in a domestic appliance as the pressure is not great enough but it is interesting nonetheless.